haskelladdict/gsl/README.md

-go-gsl
+gsl
 ======

-go-gsl is a go binding for the GNU scientific library.
+gsl is a go binding for the GNU scientific library (GSL).

 status
 ------

-go-gsl is currently under heavy development.
+gsl is currently under heavy development.
 Below is a list of available GSL capabilities with their implementation status indicated in parentheses: